sbme-tutorials/sbe201-final-project-sbe201-team01/Documentation.md

  u                     t
  a                     t
  m                     u
- so now we have the last and first cloumns.
+ so now we have the last and first columns.

 ```
 - then we put the first and last cloumns together and sort them alphabetically to get the first two cloumns of the transformation